codi639/Backup_Mikrotik_Router/README.md

 ## Be aware !
 Please take the time to read the SSH commands before launching the scripts.
 They are designed to suit the router versions I use, to be modified as required.
-If you use cron to automate script execution: you need to provide absolute paths for reading files in scripts (not writing).
-You also need to block cron from sending automatic e-mails:
+You need to block cron from sending automatic e-mails:
 In the crontab file:
 `crontab -e`
 add the line: